 Saucha (also spelled as Shaucha) or cleanliness is the primary Niyama which is the model code of conduct for practicing yoga.
-There are five important codes as given in Yoga Sutra of Patanjali, of which Saucha is the first one.
+There are five important codes as given in Yoga Sutra of Patanjali.
+Saucha is the first code of conduct.
 Here, let us have look at its meaning and its relevance to yoga along with rules relating to its observance.

 The Sanskrit word शौच (spelled as Shaucha and Saucha) means cleanliness.
 It is pronounced as Śauca.
 It is both internal and external cleanliness.
-Saucha is the first of the five Niyamas given by Patanjali.
-Water helps to have the external purity by driving away the dirt in the body; whereas the practice of dispassion helps to have internal purity by driving away anger, lust, pride, jealousy, greediness, and passion.
-No surprise, it is regarded as the primary Niyama.
+As we have already seen, it is the first of the five Niyamas given by Patanjali.
+Water helps to have external purity by removing dirt in the body; whereas the practice of dispassion helps to have internal purity.
+Dispassion gives internal purity by removing anger, lust, pride, jealousy, greediness, and passion.
+Hence, it is regarded as the primary Niyama.

 Saucha in Yoga

 External cleanliness makes the Yogi free from diseases.
-Internal cleanliness provides him calmness and cheerfulness which help him in progressing to the next level of Yoga.
-Hence cleanliness is a prerequisite for the Yogi in the course of Yoga.
+Internal cleanliness provides him calmness and cheerfulness.
+As a result, it helps him to progress to the next level of Yoga.
+Therefore cleanliness is a prerequisite for the Yogi in the course of Yoga.